samuelweiler/bulk-rr/README.md

 Abstract

-   The BULK DNS resource record type defines a method of pattern based creation of DNS resource records to be used in place of NXDOMAIN errors which would normally be returned.
-These records are currently restricted to registered DNS resource record types A, AAAA, PTR and CNAME.
-The key benefit of the BULK resource record type is the simplification of maintaining "generic" record assignments which would otherwise be too many to manage or require scripts or proprietary methods as bind's $GENERATE.
+   The BULK DNS resource record type defines a method of pattern-based creation of DNS resource records.
+The intent of BULK is to simplify generic assignments in a memory-efficient way that can be easily shared between the primary and secondary nameservers for a zone.

-   This document updates RFCs 2308, 4033, 4034 and 4035.
+Ed note

+   Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
+This document is being collaborated on in GitHub at <https://github.com/vttale/serve- stale>.
+The most recent version of the document, open issues, etc should all be available here.
+The authors gratefully accept pull requests.

 Status of This Memo